Tyrrrz/Onova/Readme.md

 #### `LocalPackageResolver`

-This implementation looks for files in the given directory using a predefined name pattern.
+This implementation looks for files in the specified directory using a predefined pattern.
 Package versions are extracted from file names, e.g. file named `MyProject-v2.1.5.zip` corresponds to package version `2.1.5`.

 #### `GithubPackageResolver`

-This implementation looks for assets in releases of given GitHub repository using a predefined name pattern.
+This implementation looks for assets in releases of specified GitHub repository using a predefined pattern.
 Package versions are extracted from release names, e.g. release named `v1.0` corresponds to package version `1.0`.

 Since .NET assemblies do not support semantic versions, pre-releases are ignored.

 #### `WebPackageResolver`

-This implementation requests a version manifest using given URL.
+This implementation requests a version manifest using specified URL.
 The manifest should contain a list of package versions and their URLs, separated by space, one line per package.
 E.g.:
 ```
 1.0 https://my.server.com/1.0.zip
 2.0 https://my.server.com/2.0.zip